DataJuggler/DataTier.Net/README.md

 New sample project that goes with the above video: https://github.com/DataJuggler/IdeaBank

 Update 4.3.2023: I fixed the Project Templates for .NET7.
 I am Working on a new release version now.

 Update 3.12.2023: I fixed the install version path not opening the SQL Scripts required to install DataTier.Net.

 Update 1.18.2023: DataTier.Net now allows you to target .NET Framework, .NET5, .NET6 or .NET7 (Default).
-There is also a release version now in case you do not want to installed Visual Studio 2019, which is required to use the source code version.
+There is also a release version now in case you do not want to install Visual Studio 2019, which is required to use the source code version
+(fixed now you can use VS 2022 or VS 2026).

-Update 3.30.2022: DataJuggler.Net 6.0.4 fixes bugs related to Creating Blazor Data Services for .NEt6.
+Update 3.30.2022: DataJuggler.Net 6.0.4 fixes bugs related to Creating Blazor Data Services for .NET6.
 The Blazor Data Services Control was only showing .NET5.
 Also, DataJuggler.Net was updated because the writing of references was writing for .NET5.

 Update 12.30.2021: DataTier.Net 3.0 was just released.
 The new version allows you to target .NET Framework, .NET5 or .NET6.